bruce-hill/tomo/docs/text.md

 Iteration is *not* supported for text.
 It is rarely ever the case that you will need to iterate over text, but if you do, you can iterate over the length of the text and retrieve 1-wide slices.
-Alternatively, you can split the text into its constituent grapheme clusters with `text:split()` and iterate over those.
+Alternatively, you can split the text into its constituent grapheme clusters with `text.split()` and iterate over those.

 ### Equality, Comparison, and Hashing